-The Paymega API is organized around REST.
-Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+The Paymega API is organised around REST.
+It has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

-You can use our API in test mode, which does not affect your live data or interaction with the banking networks.
+You can use the API in test mode, which doesn't affect your live data or interaction with the banking networks.
 The API key you use to authenticate the request determines whether the request is live or test mode.

 You can integrate with Paymega using RESTful API interactions and Callbacks processing with payment status notifications.
 And for receiving payments from clients, you can use our Checkout page or develop your own payment page.